-Regulation 5145.71: Title IX Sex Discrimination and Sex-Based Harassment Complaint Procedures
+Regulation 4219.12: Title IX Sex Discrimination and Sex-Based Harassment Complaint Procedures

-Original Adopted Date: 10/20/2020 | Last Revised Date: 02/02/2021 | Last Reviewed Date: 02/02/2021 district student, while in an education program or activity, was subjected to conduct on or after August 1, 2024, including, but not limited to, conduct that is under the authority of the district, that constitutes sex discrimination, including sex-based harassment.
+Original Adopted Date: 10/20/2020 | Last Revised Date: 02/02/2021

+The complaint procedures described in this administrative regulation shall be used to address any complaint governed by Title IX of the Education Amendments of 1972 alleging that a district employee, while in an education program or activity in which a district school exercises substantial control over the context and respondent, was subjected to one or more of the following forms of sexual harassment: (34 CFR 106.30, 106.44, was subjected to conduct on or after August 1, 2024, including, but not limited to, conduct that is under the authority of the district, that constitutes sex discrimination, including sex-based harassment.
 For conduct that occurred prior to this date, the district should utilize its policies in place at the time the alleged sex discrimination, including sex-based harassment, occurred, so long as they are in accordance with the applicable statutes and regulations.